NaoiseGaffney/BookRepository/README.md

 ![Information Architecture and Navigation - Admin Dashboard](documentation/IA%20Nav%20-%20Admin%20Dashboard.png)

-*  **User Story 005 (User 'admin' and user/reader with Admin Role):** as an admin or user/reader with the Admin Role I want to manage the users, genres, books, and statistics so that I can provide the best possible Book Repository experince for the users/readers.
+*  **User Story 005 (User 'admin' and user/reader with Admin Role):** as an admin or user/reader with the Admin Role I want to manage the users, genres, books, and statistics so that I can provide the best possible Book Repository experience for the users/readers.
 	*  **Use Case 005-001 (R in Admin User CRUD):** as an admin I want to view the users/readers in the Book Repository.
 		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> view the paginated table (10 users per page) and navigate between the pages using the < > and the page numbers -> click on a user/reader link -> view: active/inactive status, first and last name, password (hidden and hashed), and email address, and click on the Cancel button to get back to [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
 	*  **Use Case 005-002 (U in Admin User CRUD):** as an admin I want to update the user/readers details in the Book Repository.
-		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> view the paginated table (10 users per page) and navigate between the pages using the < > and the page numbers -> click on a user/reader link -> view: active/inactive status, first and last name, password (hidden and hashed), and email address -> update the form fields: activate/deactivate (inactive) user/reader (inactive = user/reader can't sign in), first and last name, password and retype password (once submitted the new password is hashed), and email address, and click on the Update button when done or Cancel button if no updates are required -> sucess Flash message and [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> view the paginated table (10 users per page) and navigate between the pages using the < > and the page numbers -> click on a user/reader link -> view: active/inactive status, first and last name, password (hidden and hashed), and email address -> update the form fields: activate/deactivate (inactive) user/reader (inactive = user/reader can't sign in), first and last name, password and retype password (once submitted the new password is hashed), and email address, and click on the Update button when done or Cancel button if no updates are required -> success Flash message and [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
 	*  **Use Case 005-003 (D in Admin User CRUD):** as an admin I want to delete the user/reader and associated books permanently.
 		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard) -> view the paginated table (10 users per page) and navigate between the pages using the < > and the page numbers -> click on a user/reader link -> view: active/inactive status, first and last name, password (hidden and hashed), and email address -> click on the Delete button (there is no "Are you sure?" modal) or Cancel button if no deletion is required -> success Flash message and [Admin Page](https://book-repository-virtual.herokuapp.com/admin_dashboard).
 	*  **Use Case 005-004 (C in Genre CRUD):** as an admin I want to load the 'genre.json' file (book genres) to the Genre Collection so that they can be used by the users/readers when adding, updating, and viewing books.